 Cochiti Pueblo pottery Antelope wall hanger by Irwin Quintana SOLD

 San Felipe Pueblo Kachina Face 4 directions Pottery the faces are each painted for the four directions green, white, red and brown priced at SOLD. signed J & M Latoma SFP.

 7 1/2" tall about 8" wide

-an eyedazzling knockout piece of Pueblo Pottery at a wholesale pricepoint!
+an eyedazzling knockout piece of Pueblo Pottery, it's quite a beautiful pot.

-Well, that's some of the outstanding pieces that have walked in the door lately at the all new Two Graces Plaza Gallery.
+Well, that's some of the outstanding pieces that have walked in the door lately at the all new Two Graces.
 Today (October 13, 2011) we were featured in the local Taos News as the newest members of the Taos County Chamber of Commerce, to celebrate our merging of our businesses into one great space here in Ranchos de Taos, New Mexico.